 The {\sc Bursell} \cite{Bursell1} Figures 5a, 5b and 6 data can be interpretted as transections through a surface which intersect at their ends, once their dependence on humidity has been converted to one of total historical water loss.
-They suggest a very simple surface, one which appears to be of no higher order than bi--quadratic, by inspection.
-It was therefore decided to fit a bi--quadratic surface to the historically conditioned transpiration data, that is
+They suggest a very simple surface, one which appears to be of no higher order than bi-quadratic, by inspection.
+It was therefore decided to fit a bi-quadratic surface to the historically conditioned transpiration data using the method of least squares, `on the fly' so-to-speak, that is

-using the method of least squares, `on the fly' so--to--speak.
-The results were pleasing in that the surfaces retained their fundamental character, even for fictitious, negatively--large humidities, the importance of which will become apparent further on.
+in which $w$ is the total historical water loss and the $c_i$ are the constants of the fit.
+The results were pleasing in that the surfaces retained their fundamental character, even for fictitious, negatively-large humidities, the importance of which will become apparent further on.

-The surface is, nonetheless, a surface of transpiration when, instead, the humidity dependence is sought.
-The following legerdemain
+The surface is, nonetheless, a surface of transpiration rate when, instead, the humidity dependence is sought.
+The following formulation

-is based on the multiplicative separability assumption.
+can be derived based on the multiplicative separability assumption.
 Thus, the humidity dependence

 is obtained.